rasika-r/youtube-clone/README.md

 </h3>

-## I had a great time designing this webpage using HTML, CSS and a bit of JS!.
+## I had a great time designing this webpage using HTML, CSS and a bit of JS! ✨.

 <br>

-## It was fun to clone a website.
+## It was fun to clone a website 🏆.

 <br>